nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 ![Valid Response](media/valid-response.png)

-Now select the "Colors Invalid POST" call.
+Now select the "Colors Invalid POST" call in Postman.
 Note that the request payload contains a number of invalid elements such as incorrect data types, malformed JSON (missing comma) and invalid parameter.
 Click the "Send" button and observe the response.

 ![Invalid Response](media/invalid-response.png)